bcgov/citz-imb-common-components/.github/PULL_REQUEST_TEMPLATE.md

 This PR includes the following proposed change(s):

-- {List all the changes, if possible add the jira ticket #}

-## Type of Change

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Refactoring / Documentation
-- [ ] Version change
-- [ ] Dependencies added/removed
+- [TIC-12](https://www.google.ca) Adds ability to log out

 ## Best Practices Checklist

-- [ ] I have performed a self-review of my own code
+[ ] I acknowledge that my changes meet the following requirements:

+- Code has undergone a self-review
-- [ ] My code follows the Airbnb React Style Guidelines
+- Code follows the project's style guide
-- [ ] Documentation has been updated to reflect my changes
+- Documentation has been updated to reflect changes
-- [ ] New and existing tests pass locally with my changes
+- New and existing tests pass locally

 ## How Has This Been Tested?